JurajvRietbergen/node-red-buffer-xlsx/README.md

   - none

   **fgColor**:
-  Decides the foreground colour of the cell, all colours should be in HEX RBGA format.
+  Decides the foreground colour of the cell, all colours should be in HEX RBGA format without the #.

   **bgColor**:
-  Deicdes the background colour of the cell, all colours should be in HEX RGBA format.
+  Deicdes the background colour of the cell, all colours should be in HEX RGBA format without the #.

   **hAlign**:
   Horizontal Alignment of cell values with the following options: